michaelzhd/CMPE281-Team-Project/MichaelDong/README.md

 6. Finished slides for extra credit demo.

-Week4 to do:
+Week4 Accomplished:

-1. Add an order collection and implement its CRUD operation API.

-2. Implement CRUD API for the category field.
+1. An order collection was added to the schema of MongoDB backend.
+Also a CRUD operations API was exposed against the resource "/order".
+To search order, both "_id" or "userId" can be used.

+2. Implemented GET(READ) API for the category field.
+The category has no corresponding data structure or collection in MongoDB database.
+It is only a field in the movie document.
+Thus only a router file is enough.
+The category API does not allow CREATE, UPDATE or DELETE.

-3. Try to add authentication mechanism of MongoDB cluster.
+3. Authentication mechanism of MongoDB cluster is in progress.

+4. Tested Partition Tolerance and Consistency property of the MongoDB cluster.
+On each of the three server instances, use iptables to block access from other two server instances.
+As expected, the shard servers on the partitioned ec2 instances become unavailable.
+After recovery, the partitioned servers become consistent with other cluster members.
+The MongoDB cluster is highly available, scalable and strongly consistent as designed.

+5. Fixed bugs or improved design:
+  (1)for order schema and routes, change username to userId (2)modify the update API for cart to return json data instead of a string